 Fishing on Rainy Lake is fantastic!

-Our Captains would be happy to show you and your friends how to catch trophy Walleyes and Smallmouth Bass.
-Below are their rates for full-day and half-day trips.
-For those essentials out on the lake, whatever we don’t have, we can get for you!
-We have outboard oil and premium grade gasoline available on-site, as well as ice and beverages for your coolers.
-If a shorelunch is your desire (we highly recommend it!) our kitchen will furnish your guide with the necessary supplies to make yours a meal to remember.
+Rainy Lake Captains would be happy to show you and your friends how to catch trophy Walleyes and Smallmouth Bass.
+If a shore lunch is your desire (we highly recommend it!) our kitchen will furnish your guide with the necessary supplies to make yours a meal to remember.
+For a quick grab & go lunch, we can provide your group with bagged lunches.

 Ontario Canada Fishing Information